projectcontour/community/QUALITY.md

 ## Releasing

 Contour aims to release point updates monthly.
 Now that the HTTPProxy API is marked "v1" and Contour's version is > 1.0, updates are not allowed to break compatibility with previous releases.
+You can learn more about the Contour release process [here](https://github.com/projectcontour/contour/blob/master/RELEASES.md).

-The release process consists of a set of [documented](https://projectcontour.io/resources/release-process/). manual steps.
+The release process consists of a set of [documented](https://projectcontour.io/resources/release-process/) manual steps.

 The main release artifact is a Docker image that is published to [DockerHub](https://hub.docker.com/r/projectcontour/contour).
 Secondary release artifacts are